-Last night, I went on a hike in the nearby cienega, the spanish word for marshlands.
+Last night, I went on a hike in the nearby Cienega, the Spanish word for marshlands.
 There, I saw a skunk and thousands of sunflowers nearing their bloom and a tarantula and enormous beetles that sound like helicopters as they buzz by your head.
 This morning, I awoke to a rancorous thunderstorm, the typical start of another day here, deep in the Sonoran Desert, where in late July it feels more like the Amazon Forest than Death Valley.

-Growing up, the desert meant orange, layered sandstone and the smell of sage.
+Growing up, the desert meant orange, layered sandstone, and the smell of sage.
 It meant arches and canyons formed by rivers both ancient and contemporary.
 There was never the emptiness that’s often ascribed to deserts, but rather a fullness of sky and mesa, of spectacle.
 The Colorado Plateau was the desert I was raised on, the place that taught me to love the scrappy coyotes and the vast lines of taupe; the crispy, hot air.

-But out here in the Sonora it’s downright muggy.
-The plants grow around me up high and then back down, I’m draped in greeness like standing under a weeping willow or in a jungle thicket; this desert is excessively alive, choking with flower and seed.
+But out here in the Sonora, it’s downright muggy.
+The plants grow around me up high and then back down, I’m draped in greenness like standing under a weeping willow or in a jungle thicket; this desert is excessively alive, choking with flower and seed.
 There are mountains here, not towering and isolated like the La Sals, but everywhere and smaller like North Carolina, full of jagged, hard rock.
 It smells like Creosote now, during the monsoons, which make the summer rains of the Colorado Plateau look like the accidental drip of a leaky faucet.
 This is another kind of place.

 It can be hard to remember that a desert is just a place that receives less than 10 inches of annual precipitation.
 Every other factor is up for grabs.
 They can be hot or cold, high or low elevation.
 Deserts can contain rivers and lakes and even butt up against oceans.
 Desert ecologies contain abundant and diverse forms of life.

 You won’t find a javelina in Utah, and there are no black bears down here in Southern Arizona.
-The brilliant riparian zones along the Colorado River are nonexistent here, where all that’s left of the major rivers is wide arroyos that fill up for several minutes during a storm only to empty out an hour later.
-The Sonoran Desert receives storms that black out the sky for miles on either side of you, and that drop inches and inches of precipitation in a single burst, meaning this land can support all kinds plants that would wither in the nearby Mojave or Colorado Plateau.
+The brilliant riparian zones along the Colorado River are nonexistent here, where all that’s left of the major rivers are wide arroyos that fill up for several minutes during a storm only to empty out an hour later.
+The Sonoran Desert receives storms that blackout the sky for miles on either side of you, and that drop inches and inches of precipitation in a single burst, meaning this land can support all kinds of plants that would wither in the nearby Mojave or Colorado Plateau.
 The average low temperature in January in Duchesne County, on the northern end of the Plateau, is a brisk 9 degrees, while down here in Pima County, AZ, it’s just 41 degrees.

 These desert ecologies are, in short, astoundingly different.